traefik/traefik/docs/content/observability/tracing/opentelemetry.md

 !!! info "The OpenTelemetry trace reporter will export traces to the collector using HTTP by default, see the [gRPC Section](#grpc-configuration) to use gRPC."

+!!! info "Trace sampling"

+	By default, the OpenTelemetry trace reporter will sample 100% of traces.
+	See [OpenTelemetry's SDK configuration](https://opentelemetry.io/docs/reference/specification/sdk-environment-variables/#general-sdk-configuration) to customize the sampling strategy.

 #### `address`

 _Required, Default="", Format="`<host>:<port>`"_